trekcc-ops/gemp-stccg/README.md

 GEMP is divided into several modules which each handle a different aspect of the game, albeit for now they cannot be hosted separately (tho this is a future improvement we would like to make)

 ## gemp-stccg-client
 This module manages the interface for the Javascript clients.
-Each JS operation that contacts the server will eventually terminate in a call to [communication.js](./gemp-lotr/gemp-stccg-client/src/main/web/js/gemp-022/communication.js), which is ultimately just a wrapper for calls to [RootUriRequestHandler](./gemp-lotr/gemp-lotr-server/src/main/java/com/gempukku/stccg/async/handler/RootUriRequestHandler.java), which routes each endpoint to the appropriate handler within gemp-lotr-server.
+Each JS operation that contacts the server will eventually terminate in a call to [communication.js](./gemp-lotr/gemp-stccg-client/src/main/web/js/gemp-022/communication.js), which is ultimately just a wrapper for calls to [RootUriRequestHandler](./gemp-lotr/gemp-stccg-server/src/main/java/com/gempukku/stccg/async/handler/RootUriRequestHandler.java), which routes each endpoint to the appropriate handler within gemp-stccg-server.
 From there the action could go anywhere depending on context.

 gemp-stccg-client is also the home for the web portion of the project; everything in [/src/main/web/](./gemp-lotr/gemp-stccg-client/src/main/web) is served as-is to the browser client, and the bulk of the Javascript can be found in [/js/gemp-022](./gemp-lotr/gemp-stccg-client/src/main/web/js/gemp-022).  /images contains icons, booster pack images, and other such resources.

-## gemp-lotr-cards
+## gemp-stccg-cards

 This module contains the card definitions of both styles.
-Originally, cards were each written in Java, one class per card, and the majority of LOTR-TCG cards are still implemented in that format here, in [/src/main/java/com/gempukku/lotro/cards](gemp-lotr/gemp-lotr-cards/src/main/java/com/gempukku/lotro/cards).
+Originally, cards were each written in Java, one class per card, and the majority of LOTR-TCG cards are still implemented in that format here, in [/src/main/java/com/gempukku/lotro/cards](gemp-lotr/gemp-stccg-cards/src/main/java/com/gempukku/lotro/cards).

 However, in August 2019 work was underway to implement a "Second Edition" fan set, and requiring a server restart for every balance update and addition was proving to be too obnoxious, so the engine was extended to permit definitions of cards in JSON, which, as data, could simply be reloaded with an admin command rather than requiring a recompile.
 To date, all the following card sets are implemented in JSON and not Java: